 At NJEA, Blistan is chair of numerous NJEA committees, including NJEA’s Political Action Committee (PAC), the Executive Committee, the Delegate Assembly, the County Presidents Council, the Staff Pension Committee, the Full Time Release Presidents’ Committee, and the Strengthening Local Associations Committee.
 Blistan is a member of the Leaders of Excellence in Education (LEE) group, which strives to provide the best education for all New Jersey children, as well as a member of the Great Lakes Center for Education Research and Practice, whose mission is to provide and review research-based solutions to issues that influence curriculum and instruction.

 As an officer, Blistan plays an active role in working with other special interest groups.
 She currently serves on the Work Environment Council finance committee, founded and chairs the New Jersey Special Education Stakeholders Coalition, is a trustee for the Brain Injury Association of New Jersey, serves as a member on the EMERGE NJ Board as well as the Women’s Political Caucus of NJ, is a member of the NJ Hall of Fame Board of Commissioners, its Academy of Voters, and its nominee selection committee.
 Blistan was a founding member of the New Jersey Labor Management Collaborative and helped lead a statewide effort to pass teacher leadership legislation.
-Blistan currently sits on the governing board of the New Jersey Center for Teaching and Learning, and she has been selected to join the New Jersey Council on Juvenile Justice System Improvement’s Education Subcommittee.
+Blistan currently sits on the governing board of the New Jersey Center for Teaching and Learning, and, in 2019, she was selected to join the New Jersey Council on Juvenile Justice System Improvement’s Education Subcommittee, which she continues to serve.
 Furthermore, Blistan was appointed by Governor Phil Murphy to serve on his transition team for education.

 No stranger partnering with likeminded advocates, the effects of Blistan’s leadership resonate in classrooms throughout New Jersey.
 As one of three founding members the Healthy Schools Now Coalition, she helped spearhead efforts that led the School Development Authority to release funds that would go directly to public schools.
 With a passion for leadership, Blistan led statewide efforts to write and see the passage of legislation that created a new endorsement for public school employees holding standard teaching certificates, the Teacher Leader Endorsement.